sem-in-r/pls-predict/README.md

 In R our model is described by creating a 2 by 2 matrix and initializing this as matrix object smMatrix.
 The source column identifies the antecedent factor and the target column the outcome factor.
 This matrix is limited to 2 column width, but can have any number of antecedent and outcome factor combinations to accurately describe the proposed structural model.
 Indeed, one can even model interactions and moderations in this way.

-Please note that only alphanumeric characters to be used in column names.
+Please note that only alphanumeric characters to be used in column names / latent variable names / measurement item names.
 Ie. no `/` or `*` etc.

 ```
 #Create the Matrix of the Structural Model
-smMatrix <- matrix(c("Perceived Visual Complexity", "ApproachAvoidance",
+smMatrix <- matrix(c("PerceivedVisualComplexity", "ApproachAvoidance",
                      "Arousal","ApproachAvoidance"),nrow=2,ncol=2,byrow =TRUE,
                    dimnames = list(1:2,c("source","target")))
 ```